elastic/elastic-serverless-forwarder/docs/README-AWS.md

   * Click on "Create a function"
   * Click on "Browse serverless app repository"
   * Select "Public applications" tab
-  * Click on "Show apps that create custom IAM roles or resource policies" checkbox
   * In the search box type "elastic-serverless-forwarder" and submit
   * Look for "elastic-serverless-forwarder" in the results and click on it
-* In the page on "Application settings" section check the "I acknowledge that this app creates custom IAM roles." checkbox
   * Click on the "Deploy" button in the bottom right corner
 * Once on the Application page for "serverlessrepo-elastic-serverless-forwarder" loaded afterward
   * Click on "Deployments" tab